mpv-player/mpv/DOCS/man/en/options.rst

     Force demuxer type.
 Use a '+' before the name to force it, this will skip some checks!
 Give the demuxer name as printed by ``--demuxer=help``.

+--demuxer-lavf-analyzeduration=<value>
+    Maximum length in seconds to analyze the stream properties.

+--demuxer-lavf-probescore=<1-100>
+    Minimum required libavformat probe score.
+Lower values will require less data to be loaded (makes streams start faster), but makes file format detection less reliable.
+Can be used to force auto-detected libavformat demuxers, even if libavformat considers the detection not reliable enough.
+(Default: 26.)

+--demuxer-lavf-allow-mimetype=<yes|no>
+    Allow deriving the format from the HTTP mimetype (default: yes).
+Set this to no in case playing things from http mysteriously fails, even though the same files work from local disk.

+    This is default in order to reduce latency when opening http streams.

+--demuxer-lavf-format=<value>
+    Force a specific libavformat demuxer.

+--demuxer-lavf-o=<key>=<value>[,<key>=<value>[,...]]
+    Pass AVOptions to libavformat demuxer.

+    Note, a patch to make the *o=* unneeded and pass all unknown options through the AVOption system is welcome.
+A full list of AVOptions can be found in the FFmpeg manual.
+Note that some options may conflict with mpv options.

+    *EXAMPLE*: ``--demuxer-lavf-o=fflags=+ignidx``

+--demuxer-lavf-probesize=<value>
+    Maximum amount of data to probe during the detection phase.
+In the case of MPEG-TS this value identifies the maximum number of TS packets to scan.

+--demuxer-lavf-cryptokey=<hexstring>
+    Encryption key the demuxer should use.
+This is the raw binary data of the key converted to a hexadecimal string.

 --doubleclick-time=<milliseconds>
     Time in milliseconds to recognize two consecutive button presses as a double-click (default: 300).